aoriens/news-service/documentation/API.md

 - `photo` - the main illustration photo URI for the news.
 A string, required.
 - `photos` - additional illustration URIs.
 An array of strings, required.
 - `tags` - tags for the news.
 An array of [Tag](#Tag) objects, required.

+### Error

+A response error.
+Fields:

+- `reason` - a human-readable error description.
+A string, required.

 ### News